 Debt securities classified as Level 2 in the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-Commercial paper is valued based on quoted prices in active markets of similar securities.
+Commercial paper and certificates of deposit are valued based on quoted prices in active markets of similar securities.

-At June 30, 2018 and 2017, the Agency had the following fair value measurements:
+At June 30, 2019 and 2018, the Agency had the following fair value measurements :